A setting is named value that controls how DomTerm works, depending on user preference or environment.

 history-storage-key=input history history-storage-key= input history history-storage-key="input history" history-storage-key='input history'

 Escape sequences starting with backslash (see below) are processed within double quotes and outside quotes.
-(They are currently also processed within single quotes, but that may change.)
+They are not processed within single quotes.

 \a